vazmigue/networking-iberia/2-tgw-vpns/40-vpn-setup.md

 1. While we are on the **Transit Gateway Attachments** page, lets go back to the top and give the VPN attachment a name.
 Scan down the **Resource type** column for the VPN Attachment. _Note: you may have to hit the refresh icon in the upper right above the table to get the new VPN to show.
 If you click the pencil that appears when you mouse over the **Name** column, you can enter a name.
 Be sure to tick the check mark to save the name._

 1. From the Menu on the Left Select **Site-to-Site VPN Connections**.
 From the main panel, you likely will see the VPN is in State **Pending**.
 That's fine.
 Let's take a look towards the bottom, and click the **Tunnel Details** tab.
-Note down the two **Outside IP Address**es.
+Note down the two **Outside IP Addresses**.
 We want to record them in the order of the one pairing up with the **Inside IP CIDR** range 169.254.**10**.0/30 first. _Note: You can use Cloud9 as a scratch pad, by clicking the + in the main panel and selecting **New file**. be sure to paste them in the right order!_

 1. From the menu on the left, scroll down and select **Transit Gateway Attachments**.
 We need to verify that the attachment we created above is no longer in status **pending**.
 Instead it should be is state **available** like all of the VPC attachments in the list.